rustfoundation/foundation.rust-lang.org/news/community-grantee-spotlight-sebastian-thiel.md

 ### <u><strong>Q: Can you explain </strong><code>gitoxide</code></u>**<u> for the uninitiated?</u>&nbsp;**

-<u>A:</u> I think it’s easiest to say what `gitoxide` is *not*. `gitoxide` is not libgit2.
+<u>A:</u>&nbsp; &nbsp;I think it’s easiest to say what `gitoxide` is *not*. `gitoxide` is not libgit2.
 It is the de facto API to write applications that interact with Git.
 But by now, it's kind of dormant and in maintenance mode.
 Many new features are not actually implemented.&nbsp;

 `gitoxide` provides users with a nice API with the power to rewrite Git.
 It allows you to write your own tools for Git that act as naturally as they possibly can.
 And despite giving you all that power, the levers are below the surface and there if you need them.
 If you don't, `gitoxide` functions exactly as Git would.&nbsp;

 ### <u><strong>Q: What are some of the larger benefits and impacts you expect to see from </strong><code>gitoxide</code><strong>?</strong></u>

-<u>A:</u>`gitoxide` makes it so much more convenient to work with Git repositories and write applications that interact with it.
+<u>A:</u>**&nbsp; &nbsp;**`gitoxide` makes it so much more convenient to work with Git repositories and write applications that interact with it.
 Plus, thanks to Rust, it's safe by default.

 Similar to the Rust compiler itself, if there’s something preventing `gitoxide` from working, you will see a beautiful error message that shows you exactly what went wrong.
 It’s not only good for the user, but also good for you as a software developer.&nbsp;